achuwilson/pydrake-manipulator-documentation/README.md

 ## **Hybrid Force-Position control**
 [```example_force_feedforward.py```](https://github.com/achuwilson/pydrake_iiwa/blob/main/example_force_feedforward.py)

-In Hybrid force-position demo, the end effector is able to move to/maintain a position as well excert force in arbitrary directions.
+In Hybrid force-position demo, the end effector is able to move to/maintain a position as well exert force in arbitrary directions.

 We make use of the ```iiwa_feedforward_torque``` input to provide additional joint torques.
 These torques are calculated using Jacobian transpose pseudo-inverse in the ```FeedForwardForceController``` system. while running the demo, two windows will pop up, one for controlling the cartesian position and the other for the cartesian wrench.